-You will have a perspective development paper assignment as well as a semester-long journal project, both of which are detailed in a separate handout available on the Blackboard website for this course.
+You will have a media analysis paper assignment as well as a research presentation project, both of which are detailed in a separate handout available on the Blackboard website for this course.
 These handouts are currently available and will remain so for the entire semester.
 Each of these assignments is worth 100 points (200 points total).